i386x/vutils-python/README.md

 Functions and classes provided by `vutils-python` can be accessed by importing following submodules:
-* `vutils.python.data`
+* `vutils.python.objects`

 Each of these submodules is described in the following subsections.

-### Data Objects Manipulation
+### Objects Manipulation

-Functions and classes that deals with Python data objects, defined in `vutils.python.data` submodule, are
+Functions and classes that deals with Python objects, defined in `vutils.python.objects` submodule, are
 * `merge_data(dest, src)` merges data from `src` to `dest`. `src` and `dest` must be of the same type.
 Examples:
   ```python